Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 Is Thekua Vegan?

-You can avoid using ghee, if you want vegan thekua, and can use any other cooking oil instead of ghee.
+If you want vegan thekua, you can avoid using ghee and use any other cooking oil instead.

-If the temperature of the oil for deep frying the the thekua is too high, then they get brown from the outside quickly, leaving the inside dough uncooked.
+If the oil temperature for deep-frying the thekua is too high, they will quickly get brown from the outside, leaving the inside dough uncooked.
 Fry at low or medium-low heat.
-Turn only when one side is golden and do it gently, as they are quite delicate.
+Turn only when one side is golden, and do it gently, as they are quite delicate.

 Why do the cracks occur in my Thekua?